mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 RTP packet arrived at the receiver or was lost in transit, using the QUIC acknowledgments of QUIC Datagram frames.
 In the following, an RTP packet is regarded as acknowledged, when the QUIC Datagram frame that carried the RTP packet, was acknowledged.

-> **TODO**: Mapping ACKs to RTP packets in QUIC Datagrams is easy, but what
-> about RTP packets in QUIC streams?
-Do we need to say something like "An RTP
-> packet in a stream is considered acknowledged, when all frames which carried
-> parts of the RTP packet were acknowledged"?
+For RTP packets that are sent over QUIC streams, an RTP packet can be considered acknowledged, when all frames which carried fragments of the RTP packet were acknowledged.
-> An alternative could be to define partial acknowledgments.

 Some of the transport layer feedback that can be implemented in RTCP contains information that is not included in QUIC by default, but can be added via QUIC